EternalPractice/Dire-RPG-Rework/src/assets/md/rules.md

 <u>**Eventual Goals**</u>:

-- Make races have a large impact in how the game is played.
+- Introduce races into the system.
 - Have magic feel and behave differently than martial weapons.

 # Dice Mechanics